em/elem/README.md

 # elem
-An insanely fast asset manager for node based around custom HTML elements.
+An insanely fast asset manager/packager for node based on custom HTML elements.
 You can build your entire frontend on it or incorporate it into your existing app to add some additional structure, speed and stability.

 ```
 app